 Type AC

-Type AC RCDs are there to detect alternating currents.
+AC RCDs detect alternating currents.
 They’re suitable for general use and cover the vast majority of applications.

 Type A